In this document:

 Set up your Twilio account and phone number

-You’ll want to be sure to purchase a phone number from Twilio, under All Products and Services > Phone Numbers.
-This is the number you’ll use to send SMS reminders to yourself or your customers.
+You’ll want to be sure to purchase a phone number from Twilio under Phone Numbers > Manage > Buy a Number.
+You’ll use this number to send SMS reminders to yourself or your customers.

 You’ll need three bits of info from your Twilio account, all of which should be visible on your Twilio Dashboard: